RainbowCitrine/msaclab6/exercise01.md

 4. Where are the internals of the repository stored?
 Paste the output of the following command on macOS & Linux.

         ls -lA

+The internals should stored in .git total 0 drwxr-xr-x  9 noahgoss  staff  288 Oct  7 17:56 .git